saltict/availproject.github.io/docs/operate/node/0030-full-node-docker.md

 ## Step 1: Launch Your Avail Node

-To launch your Avail node navigate to the `/mnt/avail` directory and execute the following Docker command:
+To launch your Avail node, navigate to the `/mnt/avail` directory and execute the following Docker command:

 ```bash
 cd /mnt/avail